ealtili/Blog/.stackedit-trash/IdentityFederation.md.md

 An AWS account is a container for identities and AWS resources.

 Identities are things like users.

-So the things which you use to log in

-to systems such as AWS.
+So these things which lets you to log in to systems such as AWS.

-So an AWS account contains users

-which you log in with

-and resources which you provision

-inside of that account.
+So an AWS account contains users which you log in with and resources which you provision inside of that account.

 So keep this idea of an AWS
 account being a container